en4343/CRSF-Tracker/README.md

 Select Your Board & Port:

 Plug your ESP32 into your computer via USB.
+I would recommend using a USB cable that has the 5v pin blocked so not to accidently get power draw from your computer if battery isn't plugged into BEC.
+I used a small piece of kapton tape to cover 5v pin of a usb-a to usb-micro cable.

 Go to Tools > Board > esp32 and select ESP32 Dev Module.